shzhai/shadowsocks-libev-v2ray-kcptun/README.md

-# shadowsocks-libev-obfs-kcptun
+## shadowsocks-libev-obfs-kcptun

 Build integrated-shadowsocks-libev-obfs-plugin-with-kcptun on ubuntu 16.04 based on https://github.com/shadowsocks/shadowsocks-libev/releases/ and https://github.com/xtaci/kcptun/releases

 [![](https://images.microbadger.com/badges/image/shzhai/shadowsocks-libev-obfs-kcptun.svg)](https://microbadger.com/images/shzhai/shadowsocks-libev-obfs-kcptun "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/shzhai/shadowsocks-libev-obfs-kcptun.svg)](https://microbadger.com/images/shzhai/shadowsocks-libev-obfs-kcptun "Get your own version badge on microbadger.com")

-## support version
+### support version

 - Ubuntu 16.04
 - Shadowsocks-libev version 3.1.3
 - Kcptun version 20180316

-## How to use this repo
+### How to use this repo

 ```sh
 docker run -d -p 2222:2222 -p 2222:2222/udp -p 3333:3333/udp --restart always --env-file ss-kcp.config shzhai/shadowsocks-libev-obfs-kcptun
 ```

 > The first and second -p parameter will use to map shadowsockcs tcp/udp port
 > 2222 to external, and the third -p parameter will use to map kcptun udp port
 > 3333 to external, we will use an environment file ss-kcp.config to config
 > shadowsocks and kcptun parameters include the ports above.
 > For detail of the configurable parameters will list down below.
 > You can also use -e to override the settings but that won't be necessary.

 *Download this environment config file from https://raw.githubusercontent.com/shzhai/shadowsocks-libev-obfs-kcptun/master/ss-kcp.config and change the settings according to your need.*

-## Configurable Parameters for kcp-tun.config
+### Configurable Parameters for ss-kcp.config

-### Shadowsocks
+#### Shadowsocks

 | Parameter | Default value | Common setting | May Modify |
 | ------ | ------ |------ |------ |